Intelligence is not singular. It is multiplied.

 (AI + MI) × HI™ · An original framework by Jigar B. Desai

-The Four Terms
+The Three Terms

 AI: Artificial Intelligence